The New Year 2025 Unfolds: Egg-Quity Index Urges Global Accountability In Cage-Free Egg Commitments By 2025 Deadline

 Twenty years ago, fewer than five food companies committed to banning cages in their egg supply chains.
 Since then, the cage-free movement has grown rapidly.
 As of April 2024, the 2024 Open Wing Alliance cage-free fulfilment report shows 89% of cage-free egg commitments with deadlines of 2023 or earlier were fulfilled, sparing hundreds of millions of hens from cruel confinement.
 While much remains to be accomplished, the shift toward cage-free egg production is becoming increasingly evident.

-Among the companies ranked in the Index, Unilever, JM Smucker, and Danone lead in implementing equitable practices, having published roadmaps and reported progress for each region, or having fulfilled their commitments.
+Among the companies ranked in the Index, Unilever, JM Smucker, and Danone lead in implementing equitable practices, having published roadmaps and reported progress for each region, or having fulfilled commitments.
 Companies like Sodexo, Accor, and LSG rank mid-range; while they have reported regional progress, their reports are not as transparent as those of leading companies, and they have not published roadmaps for all regions.
-However, companies such as Costa Coffee, Associated British Foods, and Best Western are currently lagging as they only report progress at a global level, for some regions, or not at all.
+However, companies like Costa Coffee, Best Western, and Dunkin' (owned by Inspire Brands) are currently lagging as they only report progress at a global level, for some regions, or not at all.

-“Transparency and accountability are non-negotiable as we step into this pivotal year, 2025,” said Marbella Fernández, Global Corporate Project Specialist at Mercy For Animals.“Up to 75% of hens used for eggs in the UK are now out of the cages , but food companies have the responsibility to demonstrate progress in every region, especially the Global South, to show that their commitments are sincere and equitable.”
+“Transparency and accountability are non-negotiable as we enter this pivotal year, 2025,” said Marbella Fernández, Global Corporate Project Specialist at Mercy For Animals.“Companies must demonstrate progress in every region, especially the Global South, to ensure their commitments are sincere and equitable.”

-The Egg-quity report emphasizes prioritizing direct sourcing whenever feasible to meet cage-free commitments by the end of 2025.
-However, it also acknowledges the use of cage-free credits by several major food companies in parts of Asia, where direct sourcing is challenging.

 As the 2025 deadline approaches, the Egg-quity Index underscores the importance of equitable and transparent cage-free commitments.
 Mercy For Animals urges companies to fulfill their promises, particularly in regions where progress has been slow.
 The future of animal welfare-and the trust of consumers-depends on it.